sheddyranking/SQL-Crash-Course/README.md

 > `Update`: When updating a Record Ensure to add a `WHERE` clause, else all the `Columns`,`Rows` will be updated.

-> `ALTER` Statement enables deleting,updating etc of columns.
+> `ALTER` Statement enables adding,deleting,updating dataTypes etc of columns.